Zengxingtao0315/RTEP_smart_flowerpot/README.md

 sudo raspi-config
 Choose Interfacing Options -> SSH -> Yes  to enable SSH interface
 ```
-Actually this step is up to you, out group don't have a HDMI screen.
-So we
+Actually this step is up to you, our group don't have a HDMI screen.
+So we choose that way.

 #### Install Libraries
 ```